Periods will Cost you.

 It is not easy being a woman… Ever heard that before?

 Well, here’s more…

-Being a woman is certainly not cheap and getting your period is expensive.
+Being a woman is certainly not cheap and having your period is expensive.

 While most women would gladly skip their periods with the right birth control prescription, many women are too skeptical of the negative side-effects to try it out.
 More often than not, getting your period can be a signal that your body is functioning properly and with about half of the world’s population undergoing this phenomenon monthly, most people aren’t even aware of how much their periods will cost over a lifetime.